JackCuthbert/dotfiles/readme.md

 Arch Linux installs currently requires a little bit of research to get up and running.
 See the [Packagelist](./Packagelist) for which packages I've installed previously.

+See [this gist](https://gist.github.com/njam/85ab2771b40ccc7ddcef878eb82a0fe9) for the laptop install guide.

 > Todo: Arch Linux desktop install guide

-See [this gist](https://gist.github.com/njam/85ab2771b40ccc7ddcef878eb82a0fe9) for the laptop install guide.
+See the [Brewfile](./Brewfile) and [CaskFile](./Caskfile) for installed macOS applications.

 Install Aura: